 For every pay period:

-1. Enter gross pay (salary or hourly × hours worked)
+Enter gross pay (salary or hourly × hours worked) Choosing between compensation methods like salary vs dividends can also affect how payroll is structured and taxed.

 You can make CRA payments online through your bank or CRA’s “My Business Account.”